juju/docs/src/en/getting-started.md

 ## Use the command line

 Juju can also be used from the command line.
-Models you've created with the JAAS website can also able to be operated via the normal Juju command line.
+Models you've created with the JAAS website can also be operated via the normal Juju command line.
 In order to use the command line, you will first need to install the Juju client software on your machine.

 Juju is available for various types of Linux, macOS, and Windows.